Delinquent Tangible Personal Property Tax FAQ

 If you are in business as of January 1 of the assessment year, you bill is valid and must be paid.
 Contact the Property Appraiser’s office for more information at 561-355-2896.

-9. I purchased a business and I received a letter form Revenue Recovery about delinquent tangible taxes.
+9. I purchased a business and I received a letter from Revenue Recovery about delinquent tangible taxes.
 Why do I have to pay the old owners taxes?

 The tax liability follows the personal property, not the owner.
 Contact the Property Appraiser’s office for more information at 561-355-2896.